 If your spouse won’t sign your divorce papers in Texas, your divorce can still be finalized.
-You should talk to a Texas divorce attorney who can help you get through this difficult situation.
+You should talk to a divorce attorney who can help you get through this difficult situation.
 Here are some reasons why your spouse may not want to sign and your options under Texas law.

 Why Won’t My Spouse Sign?

 Sometimes spouses think the divorce cannot go through if they don’t sign.
 In other cases, spouses are financially dependent on the marriage, simply can’t accept that you want a divorce, or you and your spouse just can’t agree to the terms of the divorce.

 My Spouse Thinks They Can Block the Divorce